-Everything in Timekit is build on top of the APIs.
-Our Admin Dashboard, where you can manage all your projects, resources and bookings, our booking widget, which you can embed on your website and in your applications, and our iPhone app, in which your users can manage their bookings, are all build on top of the APIs.
+Everything in Timekit is build on top of the APIs; our Admin Dashboard, where you can manage all your projects, resources and bookings, and our booking widget, which you can embed on your website and in your applications, are all build on top of the APIs.

 Everything that you see in the Admin Dashboard or in the booking widget, a developer can build entirely via the APIs.
 This is to say that Timekit can be used entirely out of the box (using our Admin Dashboard and the booking widget) or entirely customized by a developer to look and feel like it's a native part of your application.
 By the way, our booking widget is 100% open source, so you can see how it works behind the scenes (if you are a developer).

 You do not have to be a developer in order to use Timekit.
 Just go ahead and create your projects and resources inside of the Admin Dashboard and copy and paste the link to your booking widget.
 This is all you need to start receiving bookings from your customers.
 However, if you have a developer, or you are one yourself, Timekit offers a wide range of customization options.
 You can integrate parts of Timekit into your own applications and customize the booking widget or you can build an entirely white labeled solution.
 It's simply a case of what you need for your project and which technical resources you have available.

 If you are planning on using Timekit to book a few sales calls every week, you will probably be able to use everything out of the box.
 If you are building the next Uber, you will probably want to build entirely with our APIs and integrate Timekit seamlessly into your application.

 If you want to discuss how Timekit fits into your project, click the blue chat button in the bottom right corner.